Why become a One Vision Host Home?

 Financial stability for Host Home Providers

 When compared to hourly work, One Vision Host Homes provide increased wages and financial stability for providers.
-The average independent contractor makes $37,111 tax free annually (ranging from $13,000 to $130,000 per year) and receives room and board from the person living with them.
+The average independent contractor makes $37,111 after taxes annually (ranging from $13,000 to $130,000 per year) and receives room and board from the person living with them.

 Natural flow of life